Known For : Tanah Lot Kuta Beach Uluwatu

 Also known as Sabang, after the largest town on the island, Weh is located north of Sumatra and is typical of the tropical paradise.
 Palm trees swaying in the wind, azure blue waters lapping up the white sand beaches of the island, Weh is popular amongst divers for the diversity of marine life that include manta rays, whale sharks, and dolphins.
 Ferries from Banda Aceh are usually the preferred mode of transport to and from Pulau Weh.

 Raja Ampat Islands are an Indonesian archipelago comprising 1,500 smaller, primarily uninhabited jungle-covered islands.
-These islands are known among underwater enthusiasts for their pellucid turquoise waters, beaches, lagoons, historic caves, and biodiverse coral reefs for snorkelling.
+These islands are known among underwater enthusiasts for turquoise waters, beaches, lagoons, historic caves, and biodiverse coral reefs for snorkelling.
 Ancient rock paintings and caves can be found on Misool Island, while Pianemo Hiking Trail in a corner overlooks the entire island.
 Batanta, Waigeo, Arborek Village, Wayag and Salawati are Raja Ampat Island’s other main attractions.

 Which of Indonesia's islands are you most excited about exploring?
 Tell us in the comments below!